Own-Data-Privateer/hoardy-web/README.md

 Pros:

-- their replay is much more mature than anything `Hoardy-Web` currently has.
+- their replay is more mature than what `Hoardy-Web` currently has.

 Cons: